jensarps/IDBWrapper/README.md

 clear: function(/*Function?*/onSuccess, /*Function?*/onError)
 ```

-'onSuccess' will be called if the clear operation was successful. 'onError' will be called if the clear
+`onSuccess` will be called if the clear operation was successful. `onError` will be called if the clear
 operation failed and it will recieve the error event object as first and only argument.